 Instead, Bern retains its old heritage features and packs Swiss traditions, culture and a long history in a tiny, compact space.

 Switzerland’s Capital City of Bern

 The Old Town of Bern was declared a UNESCO World Cultural Heritage site in 1983 because of the preserved medieval city centre.
 It’s also home to the first Lindt chocolate factory, legends of bears (and real bears) and Einstein’s most famous published work.
-It can also tune up a gear with some more adventurous action; including following the locals who have made urban swimming an actual UNESCO listed Swiss tradition.
+When you visit Bern, you can also tune up a gear with some more adventurous action; including following the locals who have made urban swimming an actual UNESCO listed Swiss tradition.

 Bern’s placement in the very centre of the country means it holds true to its capital reign in being the heart of the country and also in being a jumping board from which to explore wider Switzerland.

 Naturally, any visitor will begin exploring right in the heart of Bern – in the historical old town.
 It’s island like layout woven together by the bending Aare River, is best explored by foot (although trams do connect one end of the city to the other and to the outer neighbourhoods).

 The Zytglogge (Clock Tower) is the darling of the city – an historical highlight and one of the most favoured ‘meeting spots’.
 I passed this dozens of times, emerging from side streets and arcades, or simply by circling the city as I explored.
 Tours take place inside the clock where you can see the history of it, and view its mechanical workings.
 It’s otherworldly in its old, creaking, hidden loft-like dwelling, and has large windows that open out onto the city for a closer, and more exclusive perspective.